Homer and Apu: Production

 The episode was written by Greg Daniels, and directed by Mark Kirkland.
 It was the first full episode of the show that Daniels wrote.
-The Simpsons writers Al Jean and Mike Reiss, who were show runners during the previous two seasons, came up with the idea for the episode.
-They left the idea with David Mirkin, who took over the job as show runner during this season.
-Mirkin said he was "very excited and intrigued" with the idea of the episode.
+The Simpsons writers Al Jean and Mike Reiss, who were show runners during the previous two seasons, pitched the premise.
+They left it with David Mirkin, who took over the job as show runner during this season.
+Mirkin said he was "very excited and intrigued" with the premise.
 Soon thereafter, he assigned Daniels to write the script because he knew that Daniels would "step up" and "throw himself into it".
 In an interview with the Chicago Tribune, Mirkin stated that when he took over the show, he wanted to "bring it back" to character and story; unlike the previous season, which got "so fast-moving and so full of cutaway gags".
 Mirkin added: "I explored the characters a little more, took them a little further.
 I had one of the first episodes where Homer was really tempted by another woman, 'The Last Temptation of Homer', and Bart having a girlfriend even nastier than himself, 'Bart's Girlfriend', plus more of a focus on side characters.
 We did the first episode to really feature Apu as a main character.
 Those were my goals."
 Kirkland said he was grateful that he got to work with a "wonderful crew" on the episode, including Bob Anderson, who he thought was a "wonderful" director.
 Kirkland said that Anderson assisted him on the episode and did "fine animation throughout".